maarcweiss/audits/Readme.md

 # 0xWeiss public appearances

+### Recap of talk in conferences and auditing videos

 [One of the most watched auditing videos in the whole space.
 1h 15min explaining my auditing process with over 300 attendees and 7900 views](https://www.youtube.com/watch?v=ZAiSou0CJmE&t=3784s&ab_channel=OpenSense-Research%2CTogether)